fbpx

 lawsuit-by-universities-against-companies

-In 2011, the top 100 universities generated $1.8 billion from patent licensing which in 2013, witnessed an 8% increase.
-In 2012, Carnegie Mellon University won a whopping $1.17 billion from Marvell Semiconductors from an infringement case that it filed in 2009.
+In 2011, the top 100 universities generated $1.8 billion from patent licensing, which 2013 witnessed an 8% increase.
+In 2012, Carnegie Mellon University won a whopping $1.17 billion from Marvell Semiconductors from an infringement case filed in 2009.
 Later in February 2016, CMU and Marvel Technology settled the case in which the latter promised to pay $750 million.

-This, however, is not the story of every university.
-There are universities that are struggling to monetize their patent assets.
-According to a study by AUTM, for many universities, the gap between licensing and R&D expenditure is very wide.
+However, this is not the story of every university.
+Some universities struggle to monetize their patent assets.
+According to a study by AUTM, the gap between licensing and R&D expenditures is very wide for many universities.

 Earning of Universities from licensing